Last updated: 06 December 2022

 We can now create the endpoint that will get the user’s credentials using the token.

 Click Endpoints on the integration you just created.
-Name your endpoint and make it a POST request to /me.
+Name your endpoint and make it a GET request to /me.

 Hit Save.